swiftlang/sourcekit-lsp/Documentation/Diagnose Bundle.md

 - If possible, a minimized project that caused the Swift compiler to crash
   - Both minimized projects contain user code and are thus considered private.
 Hence we need to explicitly prompt the user before sharing this information.
   - As a future direction, it could be possible to remove any private information from the reduced examples by removing all comments and replacing all identifiers by obfuscated names.

+## Enable Extended logging

+Extended logging of SourceKit-LSP is not enabled by default because it contains information about your source code, directory structure and similar potentially sensitive information.
+Instead, the logging system redacts that information.
+If you are comfortable with sharing such information, you can enable extended SourceKit-LSP’s extended logging, which improves the ability of SourceKit-LSP developers to understand and fix issues.

+To enable extended logging on macOS, install the configuration profile from https://github.com/swiftlang/sourcekit-lsp/blob/main/Documentation/Enable%20Extended%20Logging.mobileconfig as described in https://support.apple.com/guide/mac-help/configuration-profiles-standardize-settings-mh35561/mac#mchlp41bd550.
+SourceKit-LSP will immediately stop redacting information and include them in the system log.

+To disable extended logging again, remove the configuration profile as described in https://support.apple.com/guide/mac-help/configuration-profiles-standardize-settings-mh35561/mac#mchlpa04df41.